Gestational diabetes (GD) was once a relatively rare condition, occurring in about 4% of pregnancies.

 Gestational diabetes is a condition that only occurs during pregnancy.
 Certain pregnancy hormones interfere with your body’s ability to use insulin.
 Insulin converts blood sugar into usable energy, and if this doesn’t happen, blood sugar levels rise.
 Insulin resistance can cause high blood glucose levels and can eventually lead to gestational diabetes.

 Some women will have symptoms of GD, while others will have none.
 Many women can manage the condition without treatment other than dietary and exercise changes.
 Around 20% of women will need insulin injections.
-So for many women, well managed diabetes means they can still have healthy babies and normal births.
+So for many women, well managed diabetes means they can have normal births.

 Induction Of Labour

-Many care providers routinely recommend that women with gestational diabetes be induced around 38-39 weeks.
+Many care providers routinely recommend women with GD are induced around 38-39 weeks.
 The most common reasons given for induction at this gestation are to prevent stillbirth, and to prevent babies growing too large for vaginal birth.

 However, the evidence related to induction for women with GD comes from the review of one trial, which looked at 200 women who had either GD, Type 1 or Type 2 diabetes.

-The World Health Organization states this evidence for induction before 41 weeks’ gestation is weak, and induction before 41 weeks should not be suggested if gestational diabetes is the only medical issue.
+The World Health Organization’s current recommendation is induction before 41 weeks should not be suggested if gestational diabetes is the only medical issue.
+It should be noted the WHO rates the quality of evidence for this recommendation as weak.

-The American Congress of Obstetricians and Gynecologists (ACOG) guidelines for gestational diabetes also do not recommend induction of labour before 39 weeks for women with well controlled GD.
+The American Congress of Obstetricians and Gynecologists (ACOG) guidelines for gestational diabetes doesn’t recommend induction of labour before 39 weeks for women with well controlled GD.

 There are several reasons why care providers will recommend induction for women with GD.
 What is important to remember is that many of these complications are more relevant to those women whose condition is not well managed.